-Bianca Herlory is a junior from Denver, Colorado.
-She is majoring in Clarinet Performance, and European Studies with a minor in Italian Studies.
+Bianca Herlory is a senior from Denver, Colorado majoring in European Studies and Clarinet Performance.
 Being a French citizen, she is particularly interested in European politics and international relations.
-She is also working for the Political Science Department in the Latin American Public Opinion Project here at Vandy.
+Bianca is president of European Horizons at Vanderbilt, a student run think tank on European Affairs.
+She also works for the Political Science Department in the Latin American Public Opinion Project here at Vandy.

 Starting in 2019, interns on Capitol Hill will be getting paid.
 This September, in addition to the $5 million procured for the Senate, Congressman Tim Ryan (D-OH) was able to secure $8.8 million for the House of Representatives to pay interns, meaning that Senate offices will be receiving an additional $50,000 in their yearly budgets, while the House of Representatives will receive $20,000 per office.

 Congressman Ryan told VPR, “I’ve always fought for equal opportunities and I’ll keep fighting to make sure every student who interns on Capitol Hill is compensated for their work.”

 In addition to Congressman Ryan’s advocacy, a bipartisan non-profit organization called Pay Our Interns has been crucial in securing this new funding.
 The group has been pushing for paid government internships since 2016, and many of their staff are all too familiar with the difficulties that accompany a lack of compensation.